Radiant Cut vs Cushion Cut: Key Differences & What to Know Before You Buy

 Radiant vs Cushion Cut Moissanite: Key Differences

-When comparing radiant vs cushion cut moissanite, the differences are similar to diamonds but slightly more noticeable due to moissanite’s higher refractive index.
+When comparing radiant vs cushion cut moissanite, the differences are similar to diamonds but slightly more noticeable due to moissanite's higher refractive index.
 Radiant cut moissanite delivers extremely sharp, bright sparkle with intense white flashes, making it ideal for buyers who love a bold, modern look.
-However, its brilliance can sometimes appear “crushed ice” or overly sparkly under strong light.
-On the other hand, cushion cut moissanite offers a softer, more romantic glow with broader flashes of light and a warmer appearance.
-Cushion cuts also tend to look more diamond-like in moissanite, especially in antique or brilliant cushion styles, making them a popular choice for those who want a classic aesthetic with controlled sparkle.
+However, its brilliance can sometimes appear "crushed ice" or overly sparkly under strong light.

 Size Perception: Which Looks Bigger at the Same Carat?

 When comparing equal carat weights, radiant cut diamonds often appear larger than cushion cuts.
+This is because:

-Radiant cuts typically have a larger table
+• Radiant cuts typically have a larger table surface area

 Cushion cuts tend to hold more weight in their depth, making them look slightly smaller but more substantial.
 If visual size is a top priority, radiant cuts usually have the edge.
+Check our moissanite conversion chart to better understand how carat weight translates to visual size.

 Color & Clarity Considerations for Each Cut